MohammedZweiri/AMLS_2024_2025_SN18041534/README.md

 2. Folder `A` contains two python files for Task A:
    - decision_tree.py, which runs the decision tree model on BreastMNIST.
    - CNN_A.py, which runs the CNN model on the BreastMNIST.
-3. Folder `B` contains two python files for Task B:
+3. Folder `B` contains one python file for Task B:
    - CNN_B.py, which runs the CNN model on the BloodMNIST.
 4. Both folders `A` & `B` contain `model` folder which contains CNN model files needed when running the scripts.
 5. `src` folder contain `utils.py` script.
 This file is called by all ML model scripts in this assignment to perform a centralized tasks, such as:
    - Downloading BreastMNIST and BloodMNIST dataset.
-   - Split data into train, validation and testing datasets.
+   - Split dataset into train, validation and test.
    - Perform pre-process check.
    - Normalize the dataset.
-   - output a subset of a dataset.
+   - Output a subset of a dataset.
-   - plot accuracy and loss graphs.
+   - Plot accuracy and loss graphs.
    - Save CNN model as json and .weight.h5 file
    - Load CNN model.
    - Creating directories.